Argelbargel/vault-raft-snapshot-agent-helm/charts/vault-raft-snapshot-agent/README.md

 }
 </pre>
 </td>
-			<td>defines the contents of the configuration-file for vault-raft-snapshot-agent    except for `local_storage` the keys and values are the same as in the agents    [configuration file](https://github.com/Argelbargel/vault-raft-snapshot-agent)</td>
+			<td>Defines the contents of the configuration-file for vault-raft-snapshot-agent.
+Except for `local_storage` the keys and values are the same as in the agents    [configuration file](https://github.com/Argelbargel/vault-raft-snapshot-agent)</td>
 		</tr>
 		<tr>
 			<td>config.local_storage.enabled</td>